gruis/MooTact/README.md

 mootact[subject]

-#Backend Script
+## Backend Script
 The [backend script](http://github.com/simulacre/MooTact/blob/master/backend/web/send.json.php) that handles the input must return a JSON object containing either a string-value pair indicating success, or an exception object indicating failure.

-#Valid Input
+### Valid Input

-If the input is valid and the message is sent successfully a JSON object with a success code will be returned:
+If the input is valid and the message is sent successfully return a JSON object with a success code:
     #JS
     { "success" : 1 }

-#Invalid Input
+### Invalid Input

-If the input is invalid, or the message cannot be sent then return a JSON object detailing the errors will be returned:
+If the input is invalid, or the message cannot be sent then return a JSON object detailing the errors:
     #JS

     {    	"exception" : {
      	  	'general' 	: "general error message",